No. 1 Louisville bounces back to rout Eastern Kentucky 99-67

 Eastern Kentucky: The Colonels made nine 3-pointers, but those 18 misses along with struggles inside the arc led to Louisville scoring opportunities.
 Their trapping defense contributed to 16 turnovers, but their 14 miscues also led to 34 Cardinals points.

+”We couldn’t capitalize off some turnovers we forced,” second-year coach A.W.
+Hamilton said. ”We missed some shots we can make.
+They are hard because there is not a lot of room for error with them.
+If you make a couple of mistakes, they can go on a 10-0 run on you in a second.”

 Louisville: After three games of 36% shooting or worse, the Cardinals got healthy against the Colonels.
-They worked the ball around for 22 assists, were more patient in shot selection and went deep in their bench throughout.
-They sometimes struggled against the trap but figured it out enough to get the ball in the hands of their top two scorers.
+They worked the ball around for 22 assists, displayed better shot selection and went deep in their bench.
+They sometimes struggled against the trap, but figured it out often enough to get the ball in the hands of their top two scorers.
+Allowing 16 offensive rebounds concerned Mack, but his team handled the defensive boards 23-8.

 UP NEXT